 This brings to mind the third principle of mindfulness training I found in Thich Nhat Hanh's book, Being Peace.

 Aware of the suffering brought about when we impose our views on others, we are committed not to force others, even our children, by any means whatsoever—such as authority, threat, money, propaganda, or indoctrination—to accept our view.
 We will respect the right of others to be different and to choose what to believe and how to decide.
 We will, however, help others renounce fanaticism and narrowness through compassionate dialogue.
-(Thich Nhat, Hanh, Being Peace Pages 92-93)
+(Thich Nhat, Hanh, Being Peace Pages 92-93)*see the note below

 "How does this apply to a friend who has violated my trust?" you ask.
 Simple.
 Somewhere in your mind you have formed a definition of what a friend is, or of what you expect of a friend.
 In so doing, you impose upon that friend this set of expectations.
 Stated another way, be aware of your expectations in friendship.
 Adjust them as necessary so that you are not subconsciously imposing those expectations on your friends.
 This is a quality of true love--and true love by definition is unconditional.
 It will save you grief in the long run.